 What are your responsibilities if you work from home or rent an office space?

 From home, you might be surprised to learn that you may need permission or separate insurance, and you'll need to check if you have to pay business rates, too.
 The Government offers more guidance on working from home.

-You'll normally be responsible for fire safety, the safety of electrical equipment, gas safety, and managing asbestos.
-You're also responsible for providing a reasonable temperature, enough space, ventilation and lighting, toilets and washing facilities, drinking water, and safe equipment.
+You'll typically be responsible for fire safety, the safety of electrical equipment, gas safety, and managing asbestos.
+You're also responsible for providing a reasonable temperature, enough space, ventilation and lighting, toilets and washing facilities, drinking water, and safety equipment.

 Know the rules about hiring support or employing staff